-- maxAmbiguities Numeric between zero and one giving the maximum fraction of ambiguous (e.g., "N") positions that are tolerated within the trimmed region of the sequence.
-Trimmed sequences with a greater fraction of ambiguities than maxAmbiguities will be rejected. - minWidth Integer giving the minimum number of nucleotides a pattern must overlap the sequence to initiate trimming. - verbose Logical indicating whether to display progress.
+maxAmbiguities Numeric between zero and one giving the maximum fraction of ambiguous (e.g., will be rejected.

+"N") positions that are tolerated within the trimmed region of the sequence.
+Trimmed sequences with a greater fraction of ambiguities than maxAmbiguities minWidth Integer giving the minimum number of nucleotides a pattern must overlap the sequence to initiate trimming.